Ernest Isles (1883-1954)

 Ernest Isles and RAMM

-After working at Steventon Manor in Hampshire for six years he was employed as head gamekeeper at the Beech Hill Estate in Morchard Bishop, near Crediton in Devon.
-He worked here for Lord Portsmouth and C. Comyns Tucker Esquire for 29 years.
+Mr Isles held a number of gamekeeping positions.
+He worked at Steventon Manor in Hampshire for six years.
+Later, he was the head gamekeeper at Beech Hill Estate in Morchard Bishop, near Crediton.
+Lord Portsmouth and C. Comyns Tucker Esquire employed Mr Isles at Beech Hill for 29 years.

 His duties included caring for, and protecting, the game birds owned by the estate.
-Since the Protection of Birds Act in 1954 it has been illegal to kill or injure a wild bird, but during his time as gamekeeper at the Beech Hill Estate (1909-1938) it was perfectly legal for Mr Isles to shoot any bird that was seen worrying the Estate’s game.
+Shooting birds seen worrying the Beech Hill Estate’s game was legal during Mr Isles’ employment (1909-1938).
+Yet, since the Protection of Birds Act in 1954 it has been illegal to kill or injure a British wild bird.

-After working with Lord Sandys at Ombersley for two years, Mr Isles was employed as head keeper on the Whitacre Hall and Hallhoughton Estates in Warwickshire.
+Mr Isles worked with Lord Sandys at Ombersley for two years and as head keeper on the Whitacre Hall and Hallhoughton Estates in Warwickshire.

-Mr Isles died on January 6th 1954 at the age of 70 at his home in Warwickshire after a short illness.
+Mr Isles died on January 6th 1954 at his home in Warwickshire after a short illness.
+He was 70.

 Biographical information taken from The Gamerkeepers’ Gazette, Number 277 April 18th 1954